Overview

 analysis.

-involves an evaluation of
+Fundamental analysis involves an evaluation of the fundamental financial condition and competitive

-performance, reputation and financial strength in relation to the asset class concentrations and risk
+and financial strength in relation to the asset class concentrations and risk exposures of the Firm’s model

 Page | 9